tos-kamiya/dvg/docs/troubleshooting.md

 python3 -m dvg dvgi ...  # Runs the dvgi script
 ```

-### <a id="none-of-pytorch" /> While running dvg, a warning message "None of PyTorch, TensorFlow >= 2.0, or Flax have been found..." appears.
+### <a id="none-of-pytorch" /> A warning message "None of PyTorch, TensorFlow >= 2.0, or Flax have been found..."

 Please install PyTorch as described in the installation instructions.

+### <a id="segfault" /> Aborted by segmentation fault (SIGSEGV)

+If the input file is corrupt for some reason, or if a binary file is read, `dvg` may abort by a segmentation fault.
+To identify which file is such a corrupt one, use the `--vv` option of `dvg` to show each file being read.